Infraste03/KGE_RS/fashion_generalization/alternate_learning/sasrec_fashion_seeds_results/READM.md

-# SASRec Fashion v1 - Multi-Seed Results
+# SASRec Fashion-Random - Multi-Seed Results

-This folder contains the multi-seed retraining results for the standalone SASRec baseline on the Fashion v1 dataset.
+This folder contains the multi-seed retraining results for the standalone SASRec baseline on the Fashion-Random dataset.

 The experiments use the hyperparameters selected during the SASRec HPO phase.
 Multiple random seeds were evaluated to estimate the stability of the baseline.